gautierdag/gautierdag/README.md

 ### Hi there 👋

-- 📈 Working on founding a start up @ Entrepreuneur First
+- 📈 Working on founding a start up @ Entrepreneur First

 - 🔭 Previously, a Machine Learning Engineer at [Mansa](https://www.getmansa.com)